rowe20/Product-Management-APIs/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)
 ## Emphasis

-*The Aim of this app is to show how data is being passed via "Postman" using POST reuqest*
+*The Aim of this app is to show how data is being passed via "Postman" using POST request*

 _It is an Assignment given by **VNSGU** ._